Emilio Rojas

 Emilio Rojas is an American rapper.

 Biography

-Early life and career beginnings
+Early life

 Emilio Rojas was born to a Venezuelan father and an American mother in the suburbs of Rochester.
 At age 10, Emilio's father left his family and returned to Venezuela, leaving Emilio and his family to fend for themselves.
 Despite this, Rojas has credited his father for sparking his interest in music.

 Rojas graduated from The Harley School in 2002.

+Career

 After making a name for himself as Raks One on Myspace, Rojas began taking his music much more seriously and decided to drop out of school to pursue a career in Hip Hop.
-In 2004 he made his first break through and began touring overseas with group Phocus, but by 2005 it was apparent to Emilio that not enough progress was being made in his career.
+In 2004 he made his first break through and began touring overseas with the group Phocus, but by 2005 it was apparent to Emilio that not enough progress was being made in his career.